 This is a convenient way to produce relatively small patterns that do not suffer from display artifacts due to rounding.
 Pixel coordinates can be fractional, but consider a small checkerboard-style pattern, with two columns and rows, defined by a pixmap or a picture object that's 1x1 millimeters in size, and a display with five pixels per millimeter.
 This may result in a visually-noticeable, uneven pattern of alternating two and three pixel-wide rows and columns.

-Alternatively, using a mmrounded
+Alternatively, using a mmrounded size with

 a factor of .5, the pixmap or picture's size can be specified